tomhendra/peronsal-site/src/lib/content/cloudflare-vercel.md

 ---
 title: 'How to Set Up Cloudflare with Vercel'
-subtitle: 'lorum ipsum'
+subtitle: 'Use the proxy service from Cloudflare with deployments to Vercel.'
 date: '2020-08-10'
 updated: ''
-coverImage: 'bizarre-platypus-2400.png'
+coverImage: 'proxy-provider.jpeg'
-alt: 'Bizarre Platypus #2400'
+alt: 'Mobile phone with a generic Proxy Provider company logo'
-caption: 'Photo by Kaushal Moradiya from Pexels'
+caption: 'Photo by Ed Webster'
 tags:
   - 'vercel'
   - 'cloudflare'